-Shehbaz Sharif set to become Pakistan’s new PM after controversial election
+Shehbaz Sharif elected Pakistan PM for second term after controversial vote

 Pakistan’s PTI faces uphill battle as rivals unite, Imran Khan in jail

+“Shehbaz Sharif is declared to have been elected the prime minister of the Islamic Republic of Pakistan,” National Assembly Speaker Ayaz Sadiq said.

+Shehbaz secured 201 votes in the 336-member National Assembly, comfortably prevailing over rival Omar Ayub Khan, who won 92.
+The winner needed at least 169 votes.

+Khan was backed by the Sunni Ittehad Council (SIC), the political group legislators belonging to former Prime Minister Imran Khan’s Pakistan Tehreek-e-Insaf (PTI) party joined after the PTI was barred from contesting for allegedly violating election laws.

 Sharif, 72, served as prime minister until August last year when the National Assembly was dissolved to make way for a caretaker government, tasked with holding the national elections.

-He is the younger brother of three-time Prime Minister Nawaz Sharif, who founded the Pakistan Muslim League-Nawaz (PMLN) party, which is in alliance with the Pakistan Peoples Party (PPP) to form the government.
+Shehbaz is the younger brother of three-time Prime Minister Nawaz Sharif, who founded the Pakistan Muslim League-Nawaz (PMLN) party, which is in alliance with the Pakistan Peoples Party (PPP) to form the government.
+Shehbaz is also the current PMLN president.

-Shehbaz is expected to prevail over rival Omar Ayub Khan, backed by the Sunni Ittehad Council (SIC), the political group legislators belonging to former Prime Minister Imran Khan’s Pakistan Tehreek-e-Insaf (PTI) party joined after the PTI was barred from contesting for allegedly violating election laws.

-Shehbaz, currently the PMLN president, has the backing of nearly 200 legislators in the 336-member house.
-The winner needs 169 votes.

-The newly-elected National Assembly members took oath on Thursday, three weeks after the vote.

-The PTI, which was forced to field its candidates as independents after losing its election symbol, emerged as the largest group with 93 seats.

-The party alleges its mandate was “stolen” and has kicked off street protests against the alleged rigging.
+The PTI, which was forced to field its candidates as independents after losing its election symbol, had emerged as the largest group with 93 seats.
+The party alleges its mandate was “stolen” and has also kicked off street protests against the alleged rigging.

 PTI leader Khan, who was removed through a parliamentary vote of no confidence in 2022, has been in jail since August last year following multiple convictions, including for revealing state secrets, corruption, and an “unlawful” wedding.